pivotal/docs-tap/scc/install-scc.md

 To install Supply Chain Choreographer:

-1. Get the values schema to see what properties can be configured during the installation
+1. Get the values schema to see what properties can be configured during installation.
+Run:

     ```console
     tanzu package available get cartographer.tanzu.vmware.com/0.4.0 --values-schema --namespace tap-install